-Preference will be given to applicants with a minimum of NCEA Level 1 and four years secondary education OR applicants who have completed the National Certificate in Building, Construction and Allied Trades Skills (Level 2).
+Preference will be given to applicants with a minimum of NCEA Level 1 and four years secondary education OR the National Certificate in Building, Construction and Allied Trades Skills (BCATS) (Level 2) programme.

-Please note: The BCATS programme is offered through secondary schools and some private training establishments.
+Please note: The BCATS programme is offered through trades academy, secondary schools and some private training establishments.